wave745/grimnode/README.md

 - **ShadowNet keys are hardcoded** - For production, use environment variables
 - **No authentication** on local agent communication - Add proper auth for multi-user setups
 - **Smart contract needs audit** before mainnet deployment
+- **Rust executor is implemented but not yet audited for production**

 ## 🤝 Contributing